mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **Default Read-Only Files (Exact Paths):**
     *   Files listed here (using their full vault path) will open in "Default" read mode.
     *   Uses an interactive list with path autocompletion.
+*   **Default Read-Only Folders (Exact Paths) (NEW):**
+    *   All notes within these folders (full vault path, no leading/trailing slashes) will open in "Default" read mode.
+    *   Uses an interactive list with path autocompletion.
 *   **Strict Read-Only Files (Exact Paths):**
     *   Files listed here (full vault path) will be forced into "Strict" read mode.
     *   Uses an interactive list with path autocompletion.